-Section 3301.16 | State board to classify and charter school districts and individual schools within each district.
+Section 3301.16 | Classifying and chartering school districts and individual schools.

-In the course of considering the charter of a new school district created under section 3311.26 or 3311.38 of the Revised Code, the state board shall require the party proposing creation of the district to submit to the board a map, certified by the county auditor of the county in which the proposed new district is located, showing the boundaries of the proposed new district.
+In the course of considering the charter of a new school district created under section 3311.26 or 3311.38 of the Revised Code, the director shall require the party proposing creation of the district to submit to the board a map, certified by the county auditor of the county in which the proposed new district is located, showing the boundaries of the proposed new district.
 In the case of a proposed new district located in more than one county, the map shall be certified by the county auditor of each county in which the proposed district is located.

-No school district, or individual school operated by a school district, shall operate without a charter issued by the state board under this section.
+No school district, or individual school operated by a school district, shall operate without a charter issued under this section.

-In case a school district charter is revoked pursuant to this section, the state board may dissolve the school district and transfer its territory to one or more adjacent districts.
+In case a school district charter is revoked pursuant to this section, the state board of education may dissolve the school district and transfer its territory to one or more adjacent districts.
 An equitable division of the funds, property, and indebtedness of the school district shall be made by the state board among the receiving districts.
 The board of education of a receiving district shall accept such territory pursuant to the order of the state board.
 Prior to dissolving the school district, the state board shall notify the appropriate educational service center governing board and all adjacent school district boards of education of its intention to do so.
 Boards so notified may make recommendations to the state board regarding the proposed dissolution and subsequent transfer of territory.
 Except as provided in section 3301.161 of the Revised Code, the transfer ordered by the state board shall become effective on the date specified by the state board, but the date shall be at least thirty days following the date of issuance of the order.

 Available Versions of this Section

-- September 17, 2014 – House Bill 487, 130th General Assembly [ View September 17, 2014 Version ]
+- September 17, 2014 – House Bill 487 - 130th General Assembly [ View September 17, 2014 Version ]

-- August 31, 2016 – Amended by House Bill 299, 131st General Assembly [ View August 31, 2016 Version ]
+- August 31, 2016 – Amended by House Bill 299 - 131st General Assembly [ View August 31, 2016 Version ]

-- September 29, 2017 – Amended by House Bill 49, 132nd General Assembly [ View September 29, 2017 Version ]
+- September 29, 2017 – Amended by House Bill 49 - 132nd General Assembly [ View September 29, 2017 Version ]